SAFETAG/SAFETAG/en/exercises/self_doxing/operational_security.md

+  * Recommend the usage of the Tor Browser for this activity
   * Treat threat and adversary data with the utmost security.
   * Ensure that any physical notes/drawings are erased and destroyed once digitally recorded.
   * Ensure that any digital recordings of this process are kept secure and encrypted.